 - Legal Responsibility: Every business needs to operate within the laws of the land.
 A law-abiding enterprise is a socially responsible enterprise as well.

-Example: should respect religious sentiment and dignity of people while advertising. - Discretionary Responsibility: This refers to the voluntary obligations that an enterprise assumes.
+Example: should respect religious sentiment and the dignity of people while advertising. - Discretionary Responsibility: This refers to the voluntary obligations that an enterprise assumes.

-Examples: Charitable contributions, providing relief during natural calamities etc.
+Examples: Charitable contributions, providing relief during natural calamities, etc.

 Social Responsibility Towards Different Interest Groups